Kobler99/alta2025/_pages/venue.md

 There are many hotels around the University of Sydney, and in Sydney city in general.
 We recommend choosing a hotel near a rail line that goes to Redfern station, as Redfern station is a short walk from the conference venue.

+For staying within walking distance, one good option is Adina Apartment Hotel Sydney Chippendale.